 It all started with a message from the breeder, in June of 2021, that someone put down a deposit on a fox kit that never came to pick her up.
 That is where the journey with Kit began!
-Unprepared for what fox ownership entailed, we began learning very quickly through research and asking questions.
+Unprepared for what fox ownership entailed, I began learning very quickly through research and asking questions.
 There is a misconception that foxes are 'domesticated'.
 It is more along the lines of taming, which is done to an individual animal and not a population.
 It is accomplished by accustoming the animal to having humans in their environment and is most effective when done at a very young age before a natural fear of humans takes over.
 A tame fox might be great with a given person, but not all people.
-Kit was 11 weeks old when we picked her up, so we were LATE from the start.
+Kit was 11 weeks old when I picked her up, so I was LATE from the start.
 To make matters worse, she went missing 6 days later escaping from her soon to be outdoor enclosure and survived the wild for 3 weeks.
 Through the amazing support of our community, Kit was found hiding in the drain pipe at the end of someone's driveway by a dog named Tilly who had sniffed her out and wasn't willing to leave.
 THANK GOD FOR TILLY!
-Once we retrieved her, our focus quickly changed from rescue and recovery, to a lifesaving mission because Kit had sustained horrendous injuries.
-This is where our knowledge really began to increase as we quickly needed to learn severe wound care, pain management and fox behavior(s).
+Once I retrieved her, our focus quickly changed from rescue and recovery, to a lifesaving mission because Kit had sustained horrendous injuries.
+This is where my knowledge really began to increase as I quickly needed to learn severe wound care, pain management and fox behavior(s).
 Multiple times throughout the day her wounds were flushed, maggots were removed and the wounds redressed.
 Kit had to be given iv fluids from being severely dehydrated.
-She was lethargic and wouldn't eat at first... but we kept moving forward.
+She was lethargic and wouldn't eat at first... but I kept moving forward.